Hong Kong court rejects government-requested ban on protest song ‘Glory to Hong Kong’

 Google told the government to present a court order proving the song violated local laws before it could be removed, according to Secretary for Innovation, Technology and Industry Sun Dong.
 The government therefore decided to deal with the matter by legal means, he said in an interview with a local broadcaster.

-Google did not reply to a request for comment on its previous exchanges with officials.
+Google did not reply to a request for comment on its earlier exchanges with officials.

 The government said the lyrics contain a slogan that could constitute a call for secession.
 The song was already banned at schools.